pwin/owlready2/README.rst

   - Fix bug on blank node in RDFlib/SPARQL support
   - Fix bug on blank node deletion in RDFlib/SPARQL support
   - Fix data loss in Restriction modification
+  - Fix 'no query solution' error in search()

 Links
 -----